The last ten years have seen incredible strides in the features and details on budget MIG welders for $500 or less.

-The number of available options and extra goodies increases all the time, making for some tempting offers in this price range.
+The number of available options and extra goodies increases all the time, making for some tempting offers in this low-cost price range.

 Surprisingly, some of the leading names in welding offer feature-packed machines for under $500.